 Experiences with previous partners have left me with difficulties trusting people, so thinking about putting my little one into childcare was tough at first.
 But getting my children settled will help give me head space to find a job I want to do.
 We have just moved to a new area and the older boys are really happy in their new school.
 Luckily, they have a nursery attached, so I’m hoping my daughter will start there in the new term.

-You discovered that your daughter was eligible for up to 15 hours per week of government funded childcare.
+You discovered that your daughter was eligible for up to 15 hours per week of government funded childcare in England.
 How significant was this for you?

-I wouldn’t have been able to put her in a nursery without the funding for 2 year olds.
+I wouldn’t have been able to put her in a nursery without the funding for 2 year olds in England.